 Post hospitalization Expenses:

 Post hospitalization expenses include all expenses or charges incurred by an individual after he or she is hospitalized.
 For instance, the consulting physician may prescribe certain tests to ascertain the progress or recovery of a patient.
-It is important to note that the number of days which are covered tends to vary depending upon the type of health insurance provider. .
+It is important to note that the number of days which are covered tends to vary depending upon the type of .
 However, in most cases, charges incurred by an individual for 60 days from the discharge date comes under the ambit of post hospitalization expenses.
 Expenses related to various therapies, namely, acupuncture and naturopathy are not included by insurance providers in the category of post hospitalization expenses.
 However, diagnostic charges, consulting fees and medicine costs are covered.

 An individual can claim both pre and post hospitalization expenses upon submission of original bill receipts and relevant copies of doctor’s certificate and discharge summary.
 Policyholders should have detailed knowledge of the list of inclusions in their health insurance policies to avail of the maximum benefits from them.

 GST rate of 18% applicable for all financial services effective July 1, 2017.